-Cushing’s syndrome is a group of signs and symptoms caused by overexposure to too much of a hormone called cortisol.
+Cushing’s syndrome is a group of signs and symptoms caused by overexposure to a hormone called cortisol.
 This hormone is produced in the body by the adrenal glands.
 There are two adrenal glands, one on top of each kidney.
-The control of production of cortisol from the adrenal glands comes from an area in the brain called the pituitary gland.
+The control of production of cortisol from the adrenal glands comes from an area in the lower part of the brain called the pituitary gland.
 This secretes a hormone called adrenocorticotrophic hormone (ACTH).
 This hormone stimulates the adrenal glands to produce cortisol.
-The pituitary gland itself and its production of ACTH are controlled in turn by the hypothalamus.
-The hypothalamus secretes a hormone called corticotrophin releasing hormone (CRH) which in turns stimulates the pituitary to secrete ACTH.
+The pituitary gland itself and its production of ACTH are controlled in turn by an area of the brain called the hypothalamus.
+When the cortisol concentration in the blood is low the hypothalamus secretes a hormone called corticotrophin releasing hormone (CRH) which in turns stimulates the pituitary gland to secrete ACTH.

 As there are several possible causes of Cushing’s syndrome, for simplicity it is easier to divide them into those caused by excess ACTH production and those without.